darcamo/cmake-integration/README.md

 ## Usage

-The package provides a transient menu (=cmake-integration-transient=) for quick access to its functions.
+The package provides a transient menu (`cmake-integration-transient`) for quick access to its functions.
 For efficient workflow, consider binding frequently used commands to custom keybindings.

 ![Main transient menu](images/transient-menu.png)

+Note: You probably stop reading this README now and just explore almost everything in the package with just the transient menu.

 ### Basic Workflow